thecraigd/thecraigd/README.md

 My GitHub profile is a place where I can showcase some [personal projects](https://www.craigdoesdata.com/projects.html), share code for the [tutorials and other publications](https://www.craigdoesdata.com/blog.html) I've written, and generally do GitHub type things.

-Sadly, lately I've been busy working for clients where the work isn't public, so I haven't been updating things here as often as I'd like.
-But I still love GitHub!
+Since 2021 I've been working full-time as a Senior Data Analyst at global fintech firm [Klarna](https://www.klarna.com/), so I haven't been updating things here as often as I'd like.
+But I still try to put something up now and again.

 Don't hesitate to [drop me a line](https://www.craigdoesdata.com/contact.html) if you have any questions, a fun idea for a collaboration, or want to discuss working together on something.